 Brandon Nelson, CFA

 We believe Calamos Timpani Small Cap Growth Fund (CTSIX) and Calamos Timpani SMID Growth Fund (CTIGX) are well positioned.
-Our funds are tilted toward stocks that we believe offer above-average growth prospects and very visible fundamental strength.
-Stocks with those characteristics were out of favor for most of 2022, but since early February 2023, many of those stocks are back on track with the market.
-The funds have an especially strong representation in technology, where we have found several stocks poised to benefit from the emergence of AI.
-For more on the small and mid-cap opportunities in the AI ecosystem, see our post, “Active and Nimble: Finding Small- and Mid-Cap Opportunities in a Dynamic AI World.”
+Both funds are tilted toward stocks that we believe offer above-average growth prospects and very visible fundamental strength.
+Stocks with those characteristics were out of favor for most of 2022 as valuation multiples compressed, but since early February 2023, many of these stocks are back on track with the market.

 Before investing carefully consider the fund’s investment objectives, risks, charges and expenses.
 Please see the prospectus and summary prospectus containing this and other information which can be obtained by calling 1-866-363-9219.
 Read it carefully before investing.